 Current R-410A systems offer benefits to Wheeling homeowners that Dry Charge units do not.
 A sample of the benefits include:

-Absolutely.
-There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, however, it can only be used as a repair to an existing system.
+Definitely.
+There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, as long as it is as a repair for an existing system.

-Major manufacturers honor a standard 5-year parts warranty on dry charge units.
-While this affords industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase significantly.
+The majority of manufacturers honor a standard 5-year parts warranty on dry charge units.
+While this provides industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.

-It is likely that as a result of supply and demand, the answer to this question is “yes – we do anticipate R-22 refrigerant to get pricey”.
-As the phase out process of R22 continues, new R-22 refrigerant production will slowly be reduced, with full elimination of its production in 2020.
-Until that date, indications are that there will likely be sufficient supply to meet the current demand.
+It is likely that as a result of supply and demand, R-22 refrigerant will become more expensive.
+As the phase out process of R22 continues, new R-22 refrigerant production will gradually be reduced, with full elimination of its production in 2020.
+Until that time however, indications are that there will likely be sufficient supply to meet the current demand.

 If you have more questions about refrigerant, we encourage you to contact Comfort Masters Service Experts for clarification.

 Student loan debt in the United States has been a growing problem for years.
 Today’s total student debt soars over $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re considering your academic journey or advising someone who is, it’s important to weigh the...
 Continue reading

 By Brian Sodoma, for Service Experts With autumn around the corner, homeowners will soon be preparing for the cold months ahead.
 Cold weather adds even more demand on your heating system.
 To prepare your furnace for the heavy work it will soon be taking on, scheduled HVAC maintenance should be...
 Continue reading